ChIDE icon ChIDE

 The program should now appear coloured with syntax highlighting as shown in Figure 4.

-The output window will be made visible if it is not already visible and will show:
+When the program hello.c is executed, the output pane will be made visible if it is not already visible and will show:

 Hello, world!